Chrysalis Records

-Chrysalis Records (/ˈkrɪsəlɪs/) is a British record label that was founded in 1968.
+Chrysalis Records (/ˈkrɪsəlɪs/) is a British independent record label that was founded in 1968.
 The name is both a reference to the pupal stage of a butterfly and a combination of its founders' names, Chris Wright and Terry Ellis.
 It started as the Ellis-Wright Agency.

 History

 Early years

-In an interview for Jethro Tull's video 20 Years of Jethro Tull, released in 1988, Wright states "Chrysalis Records might have come into being anyway, you never know what might have happened, but Chrysalis Records really came into being because Jethro Tull couldn't get a record deal and MGM couldn't even get their name right on the record".
-This was after the single "Sunshine Day/Aeroplane" was incorrectly credited to 'Jethro Toe'.

-Chrysalis entered into a licensing deal with Chris Blackwell's Island Records for distribution, based on the success of bands like Jethro Tull, Ten Years After and Procol Harum, which were promoted by the label.
+Chrysalis entered into a licensing deal with Chris Blackwell's Island Records for distribution, based on the success of bands such as Jethro Tull, Ten Years After, and Procol Harum, which were promoted by the label.
 Jethro Tull signed with Reprise Records in the United States, which led Chrysalis to an American distribution deal with Reprise's parent company, Warner Bros.
 Records.
 This lasted from 1972 until U.S. Chrysalis switched to independent distribution in 1976.
 PolyGram handled international distribution and Festival Records covered Australia and New Zealand.
 In 1973, it signed British rock band UFO.
-Towards the end of the 1970s, the label began to extend its range of music, incorporating acts from the punk rock scene such as Generation X. The Chrysalis offshoot 2 Tone Records brought in bands such as The Specials and The Selecter.
+Towards the end of the 1970s, the label began to extend its range of music, incorporating acts from the punk rock scene such as Generation X. The Chrysalis offshoot 2 Tone Records brought in bands such as the Specials and the Selecter.

-In 1979, Chrysalis bought and distributed U.S. folk label Takoma Records, naming manager/producer Denny Bruce as president, who signed The Fabulous Thunderbirds and T-Bone Burnett.
-Jon Monday who was Vice President of Takoma Records prior to the acquisition continued as General Manager, later becoming Director of Marketing of Chrysalis Records.
+In 1979, Chrysalis bought and distributed U.S. folk label Takoma Records, naming manager/producer Denny Bruce as president, who signed the Fabulous Thunderbirds and T-Bone Burnett.
+Jon Monday, who was vice president of Takoma Records prior to the acquisition, continued as general manager, later becoming director of marketing of Chrysalis Records.